 What changes take place in the shape of eye-lens:

-when the eye is focused on a near object?
+when the eye is focused on a distant object?

-When the eye is focussed on a nearby object, the eye lens bulges and becomes thicker.
-This is because, when the eye is focussed on a nearby object, the ciliary muscles of the eyes contract, loosening the suspensory ligaments attached to the the eye.
-As these ligaments become loose, they stop pulling the eye lens, because of which the eye lens bulges (or becomes more convex) so as to increase its converging power.
+When the eye is focussed on a distant object, the eye lens gets stretched and becomes thinner.
+This is because, when the eye is focused on a distant object, the ciliary muscles are completely relaxed.
+The relaxed ciliary muscles pull the suspensory ligaments tightly.
+As these ligaments become tight, they pull the eye lens, because of which the eye lens becomes thinner (or less convex).

 Video Tutorials For All Subjects

 - Concept of Human Eye